 The East Asian studies major is interdisciplinary and interdepartmental.
 Its primary purpose is to introduce undergraduates to the knowledge, language skills, and research methods they will need to enter various specialized professional paths relating to China, Japan, and Korea, including but not limited to advanced academic research.
 There is no minor in East Asian studies.

-Starting in the fall of 2013, freshmen who decide to major in East Asian Studies will choose a focus area.
-They will be able to select from among three discipline-based focus areas—history, political science, or sociology—or create an individualized focus area.
-The introduction of focus areas will give the EAS major more structure.
+East Asian studies majors choose a focus area, selected from among three discipline-based focus areas—history, political science, or sociology—or they can also create an individualized focus area.
 In addition to solid language training and content courses about the region, EAS majors will now get training in the methods and theory of a particular academic discipline.
-If they choose, East Asian Studies majors will still be able to double major in International Studies, as the requirements of each of the three focus areas overlap with those of International Studies.
+If they choose, East Asian Studies majors can double major in international studies, as the requirements of each of the three focus areas overlap with those of international studies.